How to Get the Most Money For Your Trade-in Car

 A foul smell in a car is a deal killer.
 Whatever you do, don’t use 10 of those little pine trees.
 Use ionizers and neutralizers to eliminate foul odors and run the a/c so it will circulate.
 You can contact detail companies and ask if they have an ionizer and offer the service.

-You can try and do it yourself with Febreze or some other deodorizer; however, it may take longer, and you will have to leave your windows down for an extended period.
+You can try to do it yourself with Febreze or another deodorizer; however, it may take longer, and you will have to shut your windows for an extended period.

 11) Touch Up any Minor Chips and Scratches

-There are several compounds and chemicals out there to cover or mask chips and scratches long enough to trade in your car.
-You can also use touch-up paint, ensure you get the correct color code of your vehicle, and take your time filling in the scratches.
+Several compounds and chemicals can cover or mask chips and scratches long enough to trade in your car.
+You can also use touch-up paint, ensure you get your vehicle’s correct color code, and take your time filling in the scratches.
 You can go to your local auto parts store, and they’ll show you how to get your paint code and even sell you the paint.

 12) Organize Your Maintenance Records

-Fold up and organize any maintenance records nice and neat and put them in the glove compartment.
-Make sure you remove your name, address, phone number, and private payment information from them before trading in your car.
+Fold up and organize maintenance records neatly, then put them in the glove compartment.
+Before trading in your car, remove your name, address, phone number, and private payment information from them.

 13) Make Sure Your Air Conditioner Blows Cold